UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-23-team10-virtual-tryon-on-videos.md

 |                  | conv26        | conv27   | 1           | 512             | 64               | 1      | LeakyReLU  |
 |                  | conv27        | conv28   | 1           | 64              | 3                | 1      | LeakyReLU  |

-## Results

-## Related Work

-Apart from the previously mentioned related work in this direction, we would like to particularly highlight few recent papers which are directly related to this project.
-[[1]](#references) focuses on fitting an in-shop garment into a clothed person image for which garment warping is the core step.
-Existing methods face the problem of failing difficult body poses,occlusions and large mis-alignments between person and garment images.
-The authors propose a novel global appearance flow estimation model.
-This helps us leverage a global style vector which encodes the whole-image context.

-### ShineOn: Video Virtual Tryon

-ShineOn is a model that performs virtual video tryon.
-The model uses a UNET based architecture at the core that does the cloth warping on the image of the person.
-The UNET based model is connected with a flow based architecture that helps the model gain better flow in the videos compared to simply appending the frames one after the other.
-There were few issues with the model where the neck part of the image was disappearing when the images were zoomed in while trying to generate the output.
-In our work we try to extract few interesting aspects of the ShineOn model like including flow for frame generation.

-## Proposal
-Our proposal is to combine the work previously done in image to image Virtual Try-On and addressing temporal coherency in video generation methods to result in high quality video Virtual Try-On output.
-Below are the brief steps:
-- Given an in-shop garment image and a person's image, align the garment on to the person using existing dense appearance flow estimation methods.
-- Naive approach for video generation : Take frames from input video, applying image-to-image virtual try-on algorithm and stitch the frames.
-This is going to result in temporal misalignments due to independent stitching.
-Find ways to estimate the decoherency in the output.
-- Address temporal coherencey : Generate output video from input combining virtual try-on and adjusting time based frames flow (as proposed in [[2]](#references)) to smoothen the temporal misalignments.

 ## Datasets
 - **Original Dataset:**